Service accounts

 Outlook shared mailbox

 This creates a mailbox that can be shared with multiple users.
 It is displayed separately in Outlook and emails are stored there.
-Create a shared mailbox using the service portal form.
+Create a shared mailbox using the service now form.

 Github account